-Table 6.
+Table 8.
 Common installation system attention LEDs

 Front power status LED (green) ac in (green) dc out (green) Fault (yellow) Description On On On Off Power is being supplied to the system and the system is powered on.
 Flashing On Flashing Off Power is being supplied to the system.
 Flashing Off Flashing Off Power is not being supplied to one of the power supplies, but power is being supplied to the second power supply, and the system is in standby mode.
 On Off Flashing Off Power is not being supplied to one of the power supplies, but power is being supplied to the second power supply, and the system is powered on.
 Off Off Off Off Power is not being supplied to either power supply.
 Flashing On Off or flashing On Power is being applied, but the power supply is not functioning properly and the system is in standby mode.
 On On Off or flashing On Power is being applied, but the power supply is not functioning properly and the system is powered on.
-Flashing On On On 110 volts are being applied.
-This system requires 220 volts.